+Trayning

-Trayning Located 235 kilometres from Perth, the Trayning Shire has the towns of Kununoppin, Trayning and Yelbeni, home to 430 people with a focus on agriculture.
-The area is named after Trayning Well, the Aboriginal name of a nearby water source located on the old road from Goomalling to the Eastern Goldfields.
+Located 235 kilometres from Perth. the Traynina Shire has the towns of Kununoppin, Trayning and Yelbeni, home to 430 people with a focus on agriculture.
+The area is named after Trayning Well, the Aboriginal name of a nearby water source located on the old road from Goomalling to the Fastern Goldfields.
 It was first recorded by a surveyor in 1892 and allegedly derives from the Aboriginal word "during", meaning "snake in the grass by the campfire".

+Accommodation

-Accommodation Trayning offers two reasonably priced accommodation options for visitors to the region.
+Trayning offers two reasonably priced accommodation options for visitors to the region.
 Trayning Hotel/Motel offers comfortable beds and good amenities.
 The Shire of Trayning similarly offers good amenities for those wanting to camp or enjoy the luxury of their own camper or caravan at the Trayning Caravan Park, with drive through powered sites, BBQ's, grassed area, playground, amenities and a RV dump point.

+Attractions

-Attractions Visitors to Travning will be treated to the beautiful natural surroundings of the region and are recommended to visit Billyacatting Hill, Yarragin Rock and the Gnammas to experience them.
+Visitors to Travnina will be treated to the beautiful natural surroundings of the region and are recommended to visit Billvacattina Hill, Yarragin Rock and the Gnammas to experience them.
 A variety of amazing flora and fauna can be found at these locations and highlight the natural diversity of the area.
+The Wheathelt has a mosaic of habitats to see, from open woodland. granite outcrops, sand plain country and extensive salt lake systems; you can understand why there is a great variety of flora and fauna species.

+There are over 980 plant species recorded in Trayning and the surrounding shires.
+Acacia and eucalypt make up the majority, but also included are some 47 species of orchids and numerous species of Hakea, Grevillea, Verticordia and other varieties of heath land plants.

-Visit the historic town of Kununoppin. nestled among the tall Salmon Gums or head out to the Yelbeni Centenary Museum to see machinery from yester-year.
+The best times for wildflowers in this region are from mid July through to late October with different species putting on their displays over the season.
+Some orchid and wattle species flower as early as April and May.
+Visit the historic town of Kununoppin, nestled among the tall Salmon Gums or head out to the Yelbeni Centenary Museum to see machinery from yester-year.

+Tourist Information

+Shire of Trayning

-Shire of Trayning.
-Railway Street, Trayning Tel: 08 9683 1001
+Railway Street, Traynina Tel: 08 9683 1001